kimwalisch/primesieve/src/README.md

   sieved (using Erat) PrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.

 * **PrimeGenerator** is derived from Erat.
-It is used to generate the primes inside [start, stop] and store them in an array or a vector.
-  PrimeGenerator can fill an array gradually or at once.
-After the primes have been stored in the array primesieve::iterator iterates over the array and returns the primes, when there are no more primes left in the array PrimeGenerator is used to generate new primes.
+It generates the primes inside [start, stop] and stores them in a vector.
+PrimeGenerator can fill a vector gradually or at once.
+After the primes have been stored in the vector primesieve::iterator iterates over the vector and returns the primes.
+When there are no more primes left in the vector PrimeGenerator generates new primes.

 * **primesieve::iterator** allows to easily iterate over primes.
 It provides ```next_prime()``` and ```prev_prime()``` methods.